sa-tre/satre-specification/docs/source/contributing.md

 To get in touch with the SATRE team, please email [satre-contact@dundee.ac.uk](mailto:satre-contact@dundee.ac.uk).

+To report Code-of-Conduct violations, please use the contact [specified in the Code of Conduct](https://github.com/sa-tre/satre-specification/blob/main/CODE_OF_CONDUCT.md).

 ## Recognising Contributions

 We welcome and recognise all kinds of contributions, from discussing ideas, suggesting features, improving governance, maintaining the project, and more.